Kinuthia-Claudia/Python_Pool_Game/README.md

 ## Features

 Realistic ball physics, including collisions and pockets.

 Attractive graphics with colorful pool balls and a green table.

 Simple controls for aiming and shooting.

 ## Getting Started

 Prerequisites
+Download the Project folder from the repository.

-Python 3.x: Download from python.org
+Download python (3.x.x) from python.org
-Set up a virtual environment

 Install the required packages for this project by the following command:

         pip install -r requirements.txt

 Running the Game

-Download the Project: You can download the project files from the repository.
-Navigate to the Project Directory: Open your terminal and change to the directory where the project files are located.
+Open your terminal and change to the directory where the project files are located.

 Run the Game: Use the following command to start the game:

        python poolgame.py